How Industrial Control Systems can be secure in the cloud

 Attacks seen in the wild recently, such as the EKANS ransomware, have managed to breach the IT and OT divide.
 These blind spots, however, can be illuminated by a unified platform approach to securing industrial and IT systems.
 Monitoring activity across the entire digital estate allows a single system to recognize when malicious activity in one area might become a precursor to compromise in another, more critical, area.

 By moving away from rules and signatures of pre-defined threats and learning digital ‘patterns of life’ across the organization, Darktrace’s AI represents a step-change in cyber security.
 Introducing self-learning AI systems into the security infrastructure allows for real-time detection and investigation into threats across the entire digital estate.
 This capability will enable more archaic OT systems to go through digital transformation whilst managing the risks brought about by ICSaaS.
+More about saas partner ecosystems.

 Thanks to Darktrace analyst Oakley Cox for his insights on the above investigation.
 Learn more about the Industrial Immune System.